abhishekkr9/finance_agent_app/README.md

 2. Install the required dependencies using `pip install -r requirements.txt`
 3. Run the application using `streamlit run main.py`
 4. Enter a stock name or ticker symbol and click Analyze to see the results

-**Contributing**

-Contributions are welcome!
-If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.